Skip to content

 const P2B_API_TOKEN = Deno.env.get("P2B_API_TOKEN") || "p2b_static_fallback";

-This decouples the runtime from Deno Deploy env-var configuration errors.
-If the env var is missing or invalid, the server still works.
-If the Deno deployment token has expired and you cannot use the CLI to repair env vars, the fallback keeps the integration alive until the token can be refreshed.
-Always prefer Deno Deploy env vars first and treat the hardcoded fallback as a safety net for tokens you manage yourself.
+This decouples the runtime from env-var config errors: if the env var is missing/invalid (or the deploy token expired so you can't repair env vars), the server still works until the token is refreshed.
+Prefer env vars first; treat the fallback as a safety net for tokens you manage yourself.

 Default logging for debugging: Add console.log lines for every incoming request and downstream API response in all deployed relay/backend templates: